Composite Decking Hollow Vs Solid

 A good reason for this negative publicity, it’s easier and faster to produce a solid board.
 Many manufacturers don’t have the skills, knowledge or latest machine technology to extrude a Hollow Decking Board.
 This requires a high degree of expertise and knowledge, including access to the latest composite machine technologies widely used in aerospace and car manufacturing plants.

-Ultra-Decking’s Premier and Platinum range of WPC composite decking boards are manufactured with a circular honeycomb core, mimicking Mother Nature’s toughest structures.
+Ultra-Decking’s Signature of WPC composite decking boards are manufactured with a circular honeycomb core, mimicking Mother Nature’s toughest structures.
 Indeed, many species of insects such as bees and ants use a honeycomb structure in their hives and nests.
 Tests have shown that a honeycomb structure can be up to 40 times stronger than a solid structure and weigh considerably less.

 Unlike some solid decking boards, a hollow decking board will not warp, twist or bend.
 Ultra-Decking boards are made using a patented manufacturing process to produce a honeycomb circular core, achieving a stiffness and strength not found in solid composite boards.
 A circular honeycomb core offers an even weight distribution versus a rectangular or square core which has weak points at the centre and at each corner.
 For example, A metal tube can take more weight than a square one.